Introduction

 Then you press the “Generate app” button and watch the magic happen by itself.
 So, even though the process of creating a React Chat App is quite simple even of itself, we highly recommend creating your next project’s chat app using the Flatlogic platform to make an effective application in a jiffy.

-Creating React Chat Apps with Flatlogic’s Full Stack Web Application Generator
+Creating React Chat Apps with Flatlogic’s Full Stack AI Web Application Generator

 Every great story starts with a title and every great React app starts with a name.
 Start the process of quick and effortless React Chat App creation by choosing a name for the project.